s0l0ist/node-seal/README.md

 Not all functionality is implemented.
 For example:
  - No Integer Encoder is present - Almost everything can be implemented with the Batch Encoder.
- - Generating and attempting to download Relin/Galois Keys at PolyModulus Degree of `16384` with `128` security will result in a crash due to the browser running out of memory and the page will need to be refreshed.
+ - Generating and attempting to download Galois Keys at PolyModulus Degree of `16384` with `128` security will result in a crash due to the browser running out of memory and the page will need to be refreshed.
- - Downloading/Uploading files
-    - You may now export all keys and variables you have created in the browser!
-    - All objects will be serialized to a similar format as an SSH key for readability

 # Microsoft SEAL